jshuster7484/BowlingApp/README.md

 ```

 ## Operation
 Navigate to http://127.0.0.1:5000 to verify that BowlingApp is running.
-Use an http client tool like curl or postman to access the following endpoints.
+Use a tool like curl or postman to make the following requests:

 * __GET /games__ returns all current games.
 * __POST /games__ will create a game.
 It requires the following json: